CloudBindle/bindle/PANCAN_WORKFLOW_DEV_NODE_README.md

     $ tail -f target-vb-1/master.log

-Once this process complete you should see no error messages from "vagrant_cluster_launch.pl".
+Once this process complete you should see no error messages from "bin/launcher/launch_cluster.pl".
 If so, you are ready to use your workflow development node.

 ### Step - Log In To Node/Cluster